-Serve as lead counsel for NEPOOL on all transmission and reliability matters, including transmission cost allocation, regional system planning, Eastern Interconnection Planning Collaborative matters, resource adequacy and installed capacity requirements, generator interconnection rules, and the intersection of these areas with the wholesale markets.
-Involved in the development and administration of the rules, and related regulatory litigation, in these areas.
+Serve as lead counsel for NEPOOL on all transmission and reliability matters, including transmission cost allocation, regional system planning, interregional transmission planning, transmission rates, resource adequacy and installed capacity requirements, interconnection rules, and the intersection of these areas with the wholesale markets; Involved in the development and administration of the rules, and related regulatory litigation and rulemaking comments, in these areas

-Serve as FERC counsel to a 1,500 MW merchant transmission project being developed in New Mexico by a state authority in collaboration with a major investment banking firm.
+Served as FERC counsel to a 1,500 MW merchant transmission project being developed in New Mexico by a state authority in collaboration with a major investment banking firm

-Serve as interconnection counsel to international energy company developing wind farms in Maine.
+Served as interconnection counsel to international energy company developing wind farms in Maine

-Provide counsel and representation on matters involving the Massachusetts Department of Public Utilities , including potential acquisition of distribution company and approval of long-term power purchase agreements with wind power developers.
+Provided counsel and representation on matters involving the Massachusetts Department of Public Utilities , approval of long-term power purchase agreements with wind power developers

-Provide commercial and regulatory advice and transaction assistance to a national retail energy supplier.
+Provided commercial and regulatory advice and transaction assistance to a national retail energy supplier

-Drafted contract for potential purchase of undersea transmission facilities for offshore wind project.
+Assisted in drafting contract for potential purchase of undersea transmission facilities for offshore wind project

 summa cum laude1982